-UX (stands for User Experience) is the way person feels while interacting with a system.
+UX (stands for User Experience) is the way a person feels while interacting with a system.
 Hence good UX is when a person using a web resource feels safe and confident as the interface enables them to navigate through the website easily and intuitively.

 However, the influence of User Experience becomes even more important when considering it from the professional point of view.
 Whether you are a beginner UX designer or a seasoned industry veteran, you sure understand that being able to create a clean, understandable, user-centric UX designer portfolio is the indication of your competence and the cornerstone of a successful career.